Learn How to Identify Fraud and Abuse

 Report Suspected Fraud and Abuse:

 We need your help in identifying cases of fraud and abuse.
 After all, only you know the services you received.
 If you see something on an Explanation of Benefits (EOB) that doesn't look right or if it lists a service you don't think was performed, contact your doctor or health care provider to question it.
-If you still have questions or concerns after talking to your provider, complete the online form to report suspected fraud and abuse or call our fraud hotline at:1 800 678-8355.
+If you still have questions or concerns after talking to your provider, visit this website to report suspected fraud and abuse or call our fraud hotline at:1 800 678-8355.